Urgence Mouega

 Urgence Mouega (born 16 November 1994) is a taekwondo practitioner from Gabon who won a gold medal in the women's lightweight at the 2011 All-Africa Games.
 In the same event at the 2015 African Games she finished with a bronze medal.
 She has competed in two editions of the World Taekwondo Championships.
 At the 2016 African Taekwondo Olympic Qualification Tournament she was a semi-final win away from qualifying for the Rio Olympics.

+In 2023, she competed in the women's middleweight event at the World Taekwondo Championships held in Baku, Azerbaijan.